 Level 1 is the salary scale minimum.
 It is appropriate for someone who meets the educational requirements but lacks the required experience and some of the necessary skills.
+Level 3 is the salary scale target.
+Reflects the market competitive rate for a fully proficient employee within the job.
 Level 5 is the salary scale maximum and is the end of the scale.
 It is appropriate for someone who meets the educational requirements, and is fully proficient in the job.
 Increments are earned based on length of service, high quality performance, or both, depending on the policies of the centre as developed by the board.
+As individuals gain education and move to new roles, it may not be appropriate to start them at the minimum of their new scale, as both training and experience dictate the most appropriate placement between levels 1 and 5.